-This course is an introduction to the management and leadership of an organization's human resources.
-It explores the importance of establishing or administering the goals, policies, and procedures of the organization.
-Topics discussed include communication, employee benefits, interview techniques, motivation, safety, hiring, discipline, and employment guidelines.
-Prerequisite: None
+This course is an introduction to the management and leadership of an organization's human resource.
+It explores the importance of establishing or administrating the goals, policies, and procedures of the organization.
+Topics discussed include: communication, employee benefits, interview techniques, motivation, safety, hiring, discipline, and employment guide lines.